isaac-sim/IsaacLab/docs/source/how-to/import_new_asset.rst

 * :attr:`~sim.converters.UrdfConverterCfg.fix_base*` - Whether to fix the base of the robot.
   This depends on whether you have a floating-base or fixed-base robot.
 The command-line flag is ``--fix-base`` where when set, the importer will fix the base of the robot, otherwise it will default to floating-base.
-* :attr:`~sim.converters.UrdfConverterCfg.make_instanceable*` - Whether to create instanceable assets.
-  Usually, this should be set to ``True``.
-The command-line flag is ``--make-instanceable`` where when set, the importer will create instanceable assets, otherwise it will default to non-instanceable.
 * :attr:`~sim.converters.UrdfConverterCfg.merge_fixed_joints*` - Whether to merge the fixed joints.
   Usually, this should be set to ``True`` to reduce the asset complexity.
 The command-line flag is ``--merge-joints`` where when set, the importer will merge the fixed joints, otherwise it will default to not merging the fixed joints.